skyshetty720/Crypto-tracker/README.md

     npm run dev

 ## 🚀 About Me
-I'm a full stack developer with passionate about the new technolog.
+I'm a full stack developer with passionate about the new technology.😎💻